 The main theme is the question as how the rise of migrant Orthodox (Eastern and Oriental) communities in Europe, the Americas, Africa and East Asia, together with a generally growing degree of internationalization of local churches after colonialism and communism, has contributed to a new type of global Orthodoxy whose sketchily contours take up earlier manifestations of global Orthodoxy, but also display new forms and connections.

-During the conference, distinguished scholars will introduce various aspects of the main theme.
+During the conference, distinguished scholars introduced various aspects of the main theme.
 Keynote speakers are José Casanova (Berkley Center for Religion, Peace and World Affairs, Georgetown University, Washington D.C., USA), Alexander Agadjanian (Russian State University for the Humanities, Moscow), and Maria Hämmerli (Religious Studies, University of Fribourg, Switzerland).
-In addition, there will be 6 different panels on different sub-themes.
+In addition, there were 6 different panels on different sub-themes.

 About the theme